haroldwo/abablog/content/post/cobbler.md

 sysstat
 ```

 Please create a script file located in any folder of `/var/www/cobbler/` which will be used to deploy Ansible.
 This is because I used some command in kickstart to call this script from the target server.
 I put it on `/var/www/cobbler/pub/ansible.sh`.
-Below script is for your reference.
+This script is for your reference.
 ```
 ansible_pass=admin
 ansible_account=admin